 Maybe the best disability lawyer in your town is a 45-minute commute both ways; maybe the best disability lawyer in the country is available at the click of a button.
-Maybe your ideal lawyer is a mix: you’d like to meet in-person to sign documents but prefer to receive case updates over the phone.
+Or, your ideal lawyer is a mix of these: you’d like to meet in person to sign documents but prefer to receive case updates over the phone.

-In this article, as part of our Ultimate Guide to Disability Lawyers in Ontario, I compare the two opposite ends of the spectrum:
+In this article, which is part of our Ultimate Guide to Disability Lawyers in Ontario, I compare the two opposite ends of the spectrum:

 Hiring a lawyer or firm locally versus hiring an online lawyer or firm.